joao-neves95/Exercises_Challenges_Courses/CSharp/eShop/README.md

       - docker: http://127.0.0.1:8200
       - k8s: http://127.0.0.1:30200
     - Description:
-      - A gateway that re-routes all microservices endpoints to be consumed by the client application (eshop.Web.App) through a single host.
+      - A gateway that re-routes all microservices endpoints with Ocelot, to be consumed by the client application (eshop.Web.App), through a single host.
 - Services:
   - eshop.catalog.api:
     - Links: